 So for example, if I were decoupaging a bookcase with a light yellow cotton fabric, I’d go with a light color like white or light yellow underneath.

-Now, if your fabric is decorator’s weight, you won’t need to do this.
-The fabric is thick enough so that it won’t show the paint below.
+Now, if your fabric is decorator’s weight, you probably won’t need to do this.
+The fabric is likely thick enough so that it won’t show the paint below.

 This is because fabric has sizing in it and sometimes it can cause dark blotches.
 It doesn’t always do that, but sometimes it does.
 Removing the sizing doesn’t always solve the issue, but it really helps.

-4. Prepare the fabric with Mod Podge.
-I always place my fabric down on a piece of wax paper and brush Mod Podge on top of it.
+Before attaching fabric to wood, I always place my fabric down on a piece of wax paper and brush Mod Podge on top of it.
 You can see the demonstration of that here.
 The reason for that is because it’s easier to work with fabric that has been decoupaged.

 In your mind, divide the tabletop into four sections (for example).
 Decoupage one end of the fabric down – then work in sections to the other end – applying Mod Podge and smoothing down as you go.